-As Eurasian watermilfoil and curly-leaf pondweed increase in Wind Lake, the native plant diversity is threatened.
-Dense beds of exotics outcompete native plants, and cause their decline.
+As Eurasian watermilfoil, curly-leaf pondweed and starry stonewort increase in Wind Lake, the native plant diversity is threatened.
+Dense beds of exotic species outcompete native plants, and cause their decline.
 As the diversity declines, the rest of the ecosystem upon which it depends, declines.
-Fisheries are affected as panfish evade predation by game fish.
-As panfish increase, their consumption of zooplankton increases.
+Fisheries are often negatively affected by exotic aquatic plant species.
+As panfish are able to evade predation by game fish by hiding in the dense milfoil beds, their consumption of zooplankton increases.
 That in turn allows algae to increase, affecting water clarity, which then affects sight-feeding predator fish.
 This can begin a shift towards an algae-based system and away from a clear-water system.
-To protect the native plants, the exotic species must be minimized as much as possible.
+Other exotic species like starry stonewort, smother shallow lakebed areas, smothering spawning and rearing areas.
+To protect the native plants and fisheries, the exotic species must be minimized as much as possible.

 Recreational interests are also negatively affected by exotic species.
 Zebra mussel invasions means that lake users must wear water shoes to protect from the sharp shells.
 Boaters must work to remove mussels from boats, motors, and piers.
 Transient boaters must conduct regular disinfections to prevent transporting exotics between lakes.
 Exotic plant species can choke waters and prevent boating activities.
 Long plant stems can entangle swimmers and have caused drownings.
 Plants covering the lake surfaces collect algae, and debris, increase water temperatures, and lead to unsightly, smelly waters.
+Starry stonewort can completely block areas of the lake from use by boaters and other recreational users.